Filamentous Algae Control in Ponds

 As the days get longer and temperatures start to rise, we will soon be entering algae season here in Texas.
 Numerous algae species are commonly found in north Texas ponds and lakes.
 The three major groups of algae are planktonic, filamentous, and branched.
 Planktonic algae typically cause a cloudy “pea soup” appearance to the water.
 In severe cases, planktonic algae can cause oxygen depletion and related fish kills.
 Some species such as blue-green algae can be directly toxic to fish and other wildlife.
 Branched algae is a harmless group that attaches to the pond bottom.
 Branched algae is often misidentified as an aquatic plant.

 Filamentous algae is by far the most common group.
 There are several species that appear in various shades of green to light yellow.
 Due to their thread-like mats that reach the surface, they are often referred to as “pond scum” or “horse-hair algae”.
-While harmless, filamentous algae can become an eyesore and interfere with recreational use of the pond.
+While harmless, this algae can become an eyesore and interfere with recreational use of the pond.
 Other concerns are the clogging of surface fountains and submersible pumps.
 In severe cases, filamentous algae can also impact dissolved oxygen levels.

 Filamentous algae growth is fueled by nutrients (phosphorus and nitrogen) and sunlight.
 Shallow, storm-water ponds located in urban areas are the most prone to severe filamentous algae outbreaks.
 Therefore, communities should always minimize the use of landscape fertilizer around the pond and bag all grass clippings when possible.
 Large numbers of resident waterfowl also increase the frequency and severity of algae blooms.
 It is recommended to avoid feeding waterfowl around community ponds.